Endodontics in Oshawa, ON

 Sealing the Tooth

-Once our dentist at Conlin Dentistry removes the decay, he or she will pack the tooth with gutta-percha and temporarily seal it.
+Once our oshawa dentist at Conlin Dentistry removes the decay, he or she will pack the tooth with gutta-percha and temporarily seal it.
 He or she will then order a dental crown to replace your natural one.
 It takes about two to four weeks for a crown to return from the laboratory.

 When the crown arrives at our dentist near you, you will go back in to get it permanently attached to the remainder of your tooth.
-After ensuring that the crown fits well, the dentist will use dental cement to attach it.
+After ensuring that the dental crowns fits well, the dentist will use dental cement to attach it.
 A blue light hardens the cement so that the tooth cannot fall out.

 Although you might be nervous about having a root canal, new dental technology reduces the discomfort that people used to go through during this procedure.
 At Conlin Dentistry, we strive to be the best at doing root canals and other endodontic procedures in Oshawa, ON.